cferdinandi/adventure/content/rules.md

 <p class="margin-bottom-small">To account for that, Adventure uses <em>Best Roll</em> and <em>Worst Roll</em>.</p>

-- **Best Roll.** Roll two dice and take the higher number.
+- **Best Roll.** Roll three six-sided dice (3D6) and take the best two dice.
-- **Worst Roll.** Roll two dice and take the lower number.
+- **Worst Roll.** Roll three six-sided dice (3D6) and take the worst two dice.

 Players use _Best Roll_ when they have an advantage, and _Worst Roll_ when they have a disadvantage.

 {{<callout title="Examples">}}
 Best Roll
 : The player is attempting to sneak up on a camp and surprise them.
 It's nighttime, and their character is stealthy.
-They have an advantage, and take the best roll of two dice.
+They have an advantage, and roll 3D6 and take the best two dice.

 Worst Roll
 : An evil wizard uses a spell to shroud the cavern in darkness, and the player cannot see them.
 They attempt to shoot an arrow at wizard through the darkness.
-They're at a disadvantage, and take the worse roll of two dice.
+They're at a disadvantage, and roll 3D6 and take the worst two dice
 {{</callout>}}

 ### Teamwork